cyclejs-community/component-combinators/notes/introduction.md

  an extension of that of react, and incorporates a DOM slot mechanism à la web components.
 It works pretty nicely even though the whole thing is still but a proof of concept.

+This is a relatively large piece of work, so expect to not being able to get the details on the first read.
+Hopefully though, you should get the general concept relatively fast.
 I invite you to have a look, check the demos, documentation and articles, and let me know what you think.
 The entry point would be the README : https://github.com/cyclejs-community/component-combinators